galaxyproject/training-material/topics/visualization/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 >    > </ol>
 >    > </details>
 >    {: .question}

+# Filtering and sorting

+As researchers in the digital Life Sciences, our aim is to infer biological meaning from the raw RNA-Seq results.
+We therefore want to first highlight the most significant differentially expressed genes in our analysis, and then obtain informative visualizations.

+> ### {% icon hands_on %} Hands-on: Extract Cuffdiff's most significant differentially expressed genes
+>
-> 6. **Filter** {% icon tool %}: Look up for this tool in the search bar, and select it
+> 1. **Filter** {% icon tool %}: Look up for this tool in the search bar, and select it
-> 7. Select the extracted table as its input, and filter over the target column
+> 2. Select the extracted table as its input, and filter over the target column
 >
 >    > ### {% icon question %} Questions
 >    > 1.
 Which conditional expression has to be set to filter all records on the selected column?